cunger/escape-velocity/content/blog/ada-for-the-curious.md

 This means your derived type has the same range as `Float`, but excluding anything that is not in its range: NaN, infinity, or whatever non-numeric values your machine defines.
 So if your code ends up with something that is not a number, numeric operations raise a constraint error instead of propagating the non-numeric value through your whole program.

 ## Array indices

+Many languages have arrays / lists (with an opinion whether they start with index 0 or 1) and maps / dictionaries as separate types.
+Pascal used to blend both, and Ada does so too.

 ## Variant records